 Car accidents can cause many serious personal injuries and sometimes death.
 Drivers and passengers often suffer these injuries when slamming into part of the vehicle during the accident.
 The common injuries in car accidents include:

 - Brain injury: A blow to the skull or an object piercing the skull can cause grievous brain damage; this is known as a traumatic brain injury (TBI).
 A TBI can be mild, such as a concussion, or severe, leading to serious cognitive and motor problems.
+Whiplash is another major cause of concussions in car accidents.

 - Chest injury: The massive impact of a crash can shatter ribs or the breast bone, especially if seatbelts were not worn.